cntkillme/sh-challenge-language-design/README.md

 [![test](https://github.com/cntkillme/sh-challenge-language-design/workflows/test/badge.svg)](https://github.com/cntkillme/sh-challenge-language-design/actions)
 [![codecov](https://codecov.io/gh/cntkillme/sh-challenge-language-design/branch/master/graph/badge.svg)](https://codecov.io/gh/cntkillme/sh-challenge-language-design)

-An overview of the SHLang specification can be seen [here](doc/contents.md).

 ## Requirements
 The user is to complete the implementation of a compiler and an interpreter for SHLang.
 Various utilities and classes are already provided and the user is expected to make use of them.